-Linda Severin has over 30 years of experience in criminal and civil enforcement actions, investigations, and complex litigation.
+Linda Severin has decades of experience in criminal and civil enforcement actions, investigations, and complex litigation.
 Her background as a federal prosecutor, a white-collar defense attorney, and an in-house litigation attorney at a Fortune 100 corporation enables her to analyze whistleblower fraud matters from multiple perspectives.

 Ms. Severin became a member of the Whistleblower Law Collaborative in 2018.
 Before joining the firm full-time, she had been a solo practitioner working on False Claims Act matters with Bob Thomas and Suzanne Durrell, most notably United States ex rel.
 Westmoreland v.
 Amgen, Inc., 707 F. Supp.
 2d 123 (D. Mass.
 2010), which was part of the global criminal and civil settlement against Amgen.